 Take a look at multiple World Champion Thierry Guergiou’s approach and be amazed!
 The simplest messages to take away from his approach are that there is always room for improvement and that all time spent running with a map navigating is invaluable.

-So, finally, happy orienteering dreams and may your technique become closer to the the very best even if you do not share their incredible fitness.
+So, finally, happy orienteering!
+May your technique become closer to the the very best even if you do not share their incredible fitness.